Mano Po 2: My Home: Plot

-Antonio Chan, a businessman, sires children with three different women: Sol, a native Filipina who begets Janet, Grace and Lean; LuShui, a Chinese woman who was betrothed to Antonio during a visit to China in the 1980s and the mother of Rose; and Belinda, a Filipino-Chinese woman who is the mother of Ingrid and Erickson.
-Sol reluctantly allows the two women to live in their household, but her relationship with Antonio deteriorates.
-After Sol gives birth to Lean, Antonio accuses her of being impregnated by someone else while he was in China, which prompts her to move out with Lean.
-As her daughters follow, Janet is run over.
+Antonio Chan, a businessman, sires children with three different women: Sol, a native Filipina who bears him Janet, Grace and Lean; LuShui, a Chinese woman who had been betrothed to Antonio during a visit to China in the 1980s, and bore him Rose; and Belinda, a Chinese-Filipina who bore him Ingrid and Erickson.
+Sol reluctantly allows the two other women to live in their household, but her relationship with Antonio deteriorates.
+After Sol gives birth to Lean, Antonio accuses her of being infidelity in producing the child while he was in China, which prompts her to move out with Lean.
+As her other daughters follow, the eldest Janet is run over.
 Sol tries to help, but Antonio banishes her from the household and takes custody of their daughters, who are subsequently raised by Belinda.
-Sol raises Lean alone in the province as Antonio cuts off contact with them and refuses to recognize Lean as his son.
+Sol then raises Lean alone in the province, Antonio having cuts ties with them and refusing to recognize Lean as his son.
 LuShui eventually moves out too, leaving Belinda as Antonio's only companion over the years.

-In the present, Antonio is killed during a robbery.
-His ensuing wake and funeral leads to the gathering of his wives and children.
-Belinda, as Antonio's last partner, tries to dominate the funeral proceedings, stirring resistance from both LiShui and Sol, who have become friends.
-Belinda also tries to monopolize Antonio's inheritance, going as far as to evict LuShui from her residence and bar Lean from attending the funeral.
-The growing tensions force Belinda's secretly pregnant daughter Ingrid to move out, leaving behind his brother Erickson, an anxious young man dominated by her mother, who disapproves of his relationship with her Filipino girlfriend Yna.
+In the present, Antonio is killed in a robbery.
+His ensuing wake and funeral leads to the gathering of his widows and children.
+Belinda, as Antonio's last partner, tries to dominate the proceedings, stirring resistance from both LuShui and Sol, who have become friends.
+Belinda also tries to monopolize Antonio's estate, going as far as to evict LuShui from her residence and bar Lean from attending the funeral.
+The growing tensions force Belinda's secretly pregnant daughter Ingrid to move out, leaving behind his brother Erickson, an anxious young man dominated by their mother, who disapproves of his Filipina girlfriend, Yna.